 In 2014 Kentucky Wesleyan students had the highest average score on the CPA exam in Kentucky (84%) and the third highest pass rate (76.5%).
 We integrate real-life experiences into our classroom instruction, and we review for the CPA exam as a part of course work.
 Our students also know we are always available and will do anything to help them.

 Several of our students do paid internships.
 Many students find jobs after they graduate while others go to graduate school.
 Many of our students join CPA firms, but there are many other jobs that are available as well.

-Public Disclosure of Assessment Results
+Public Disclosure of Assessment Reports